ECSTeam/cloudfoundry-top-plugin/docs/faq.md

 ## Why do I sometimes get a big red window inside my session when running top?
 `top` maintains an internal log of messages.
 This log is accessible by pressing ctrl-shift-D.
-The log window is normally has a blue backgound but will change to a red background if there are any errors that have been logged.
+The log window normally has a blue background but will change to a red background if there are any errors that have been logged.
 The log view will automatically open when an error is logged.

 ## Why does it take 60 seconds to "warm-up" when top starts?
 When `top` is started, it has no information or history on the foundation its monitoring.
-To be friendly to the foundation, it does not submit 100s of API requests to get the current status of the foundation and all applications.  `top` starts to monitor the firehose for events and "learns" what it needs to know by passively listening.
+To be friendly to the foundation, it does not submit 100s of API requests to get the current status of the foundation and all applications.
+Instead `top` monitors the firehose for events and "learns" what it needs to know by passively listening.
 This can take up to 60 seconds to learn all that is needed and have accurate information to display.
 You should never jump to any conclusion about the health of a foundation